10 Things I’ve Learned About RVs In My First Month at Pete’s RV Center

 6. If you’re handy…

 Buying used and renovating is always an option.
 Like most things bought secondhand, the severity of wear and usability varies from trailer to trailer, some may be ready to go while others require major updating.
 And while accessorizing is one thing, reconstructing is a whole other ball game.
-But if you’re up for a challenge, purchasing a significantly cheaper option and reselling down the road could be a great investment.
+But if you’re up for a challenge, purchasing a significantly cheaper option and reselling down the road could be a great investment!

 7. RV names mean something